binary-butterfly/formifly/README.md

 Another thing to keep in mind is that this validator will validate successfully if either it or any of its validators is not required and the value is empty, so for a required field you will have to set each validator required.

+By default, the AnyOfValidator will return a generic error if none of the given validators match.
+You can change this to pass through the validation error of a specific validator by passing its index either as the passThroughErrorIndex constructor param or by calling `setPassThroughErrorIndex`.

 If you do not set a default value for the AnyOfValidator itself, the default value of it's first allowed validator will be returned on `getDefaultValue()` calls.